 Example of a Trading Journal Spreadsheet

-Here’s a sample of what a trading journal spreadsheet might look like from a prior post on this blog:
+Here’s an example of what a trading journal spreadsheet might look like from a previous post:

 Tips for a Successful Trading Journal

-Want more tips to help you maximize your trading journal’s success potential?
-Good, because I have a few more for you…
+Want more tips to help you maximize your journal’s potential?
+Good.
+I have a few more for you…

 Identify Patterns That Lead to Your Losses

-Making mistakes is inevitable as a trader.
-Even I don’t win all of the time.
-My success rate is about 70%**, as you can easily see on Profit.ly because I’m a massive believer in full transparency.
+Making trading mistakes is inevitable.
+I don’t win all of the time.
+My success rate is about 70%.
+You can see all my trades on Profit.ly — I’m a firm believer in full transparency.

-I never hope for a 100 percent win rate.
-I know that’s pretty much unattainable because while I can control my research, I can’t control what the market will do.
+I never aim for slam-dunk trades.
+And I know that’s unattainable.
+While I can control my research, I can’t control what the market will do.

 Identify Patterns That Lead to Your Winners

-I call myself a glorified history teacher, because much of my success trading stocks is based on being able to identify patterns.
-But stock charts aren’t the only revealing resource.
+I call myself a glorified history teacher.
+Much of my success in trading is based on my ability to identify patterns.
+Here are some of my favorites: